bugtamer/areca-backup/docs/user/tutorial2.md

 ![](./images/content3.jpg)

 You can notice that it only contains the new file (all other files are greyed).
-This is called "Incremental backup" : Areca only stores new or modified files.
+This is called "`Incremental backup`" : Areca only stores new or modified files.

 ## Viewing a file's history

-Let's assume that the new picture ("MyNewPicture.jpg") has been modified and that a third backup has been performed :
+Let's assume that the new picture ("`MyNewPicture.jpg`") has been modified and that a third backup has been performed :

 ![](./images/physical3.jpg)

-Go the "Logical view" tab :
+Go the "`Logical view`" tab :
-If you select the "MyNewPicture.jpg" item, you can see its history on the right side of the tab.
+If you select the "`MyNewPicture.jpg`" item, you can see its history on the right side of the tab.

 ![](./images/logical.jpg)